sirji-ai/sirji/README.md

 ## Sirji

-Sirji is a Visual Studio Code extension that acts as an AI software development agent.
+Sirji is a Visual Studio Code extension that works as an AI software development agent.

 It is a virtual software developer that includes individual agents for planning, coding, researching, and executing projects.